 Tips to Combat Allergy Attacks

-To help combat allergy attacks and related symptoms this spring, here are expert cleaning tips from Chem-Dry to make your home a healthier (and happier) environment for you, your loved ones and your guests.
+To help combat allergy attacks and related symptoms this spring, here are expert cleaning tips from Chem-Dry to make your home a healthier (and happier) environment for you, your loved ones, and your guests.

 - Use door mats or area rugs in entry ways and high-traffic areas.
-While it’s easy to forget them, door mats and area rugs do a great job of trapping dirt and allergens before they enter the heart of your home.
+While it’s easy to forget them, door mats and area rugs do a great job of trapping dirt and dust before they enter the heart of your home.
 Part of the reason they aren’t as common in homes today is due to the misconception that hard surfaces are healthier than carpets or rugs, which is not the case.
-The fact is that carpets and rugs act as filters that capture and trap dirt, dust, allergens and bacteria and prevent them from getting into the air and spreading throughout the home.
+The fact is that carpets and rugs act as filters that capture and trap dirt and dust and prevent them from getting into the air and spreading throughout the home.
 On hard surfaces, these particles simply settle and then are stirred back into the air the next time there is traffic and activity in the area.
 Using door mats and area rugs is an effective and inexpensive way to prevent unwanted and unhealthy particles from getting deeper into your home or from remaining in the air where they can spread more easily to members of the family.

 - Allergy-proof your bed.
-Cover pillows, mattresses and box springs with dust-proof covers.
+Cover pillows, mattresses, and box springs with dust-proof covers.
 Replace padded bedding such as bed skirts and padded headboards with allergen-resistant alternatives or bedding that can be washed on a regular basis.

 - Keep pets clean.
 Bathe pets regularly and keep them out of bedrooms to reduce the amount of dander spread around the home.
 For extra protection, keep bedroom doors closed.
 Even when pets are banned from the bedroom, their dander remains airborne for several hours and can float into any room of the house.